 1. The incidental comment in this verse – that Jesus called the twelve – seems odd.
 Presumably, he is in the middle of a conversation with the twelve.
 Now, he sits and calls the twelve.
 What does this add and why does it seem so ill-fitted to the ongoing action?

 2. The verb φωνέω is also different from the verb καλέω, which we usually hear in “call stories” (Mk.
 1:20).
 It is more of a summons and is used to describe the rooster’s crow.

-And taking a child, he placed her in their midst and embracing her he said to them,
+And having taken a child, he placed her in their midst and having embraced her he said to them,

 λαβὼν: AAPart nsm, λαμβάνω, 1) to take 1a) to take with the hand, lay hold of, any person or thing in order to use it